Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Preliminaries

 Operations on ciphertexts without decryption are possible using homomorphic functions.
 Suppose the homomorphic function F over ciphertexts $c_x$ and $c_y$ corresponds to plaintext operation $f$.
 Let $f(m_x,m_y)$ denote a two-argument function on plaintexts $m_x$ and $m_y$; $\text{E}_k(m,r)$ denotes a probabilistic encryption function generated by a random sequence $k$ (key) that maps a plaintext $m$ to a set of ciphertexts $c$ depending on a probabilistic parameter $r$, and $\text{D}_k(c)$ denotes a deterministic decryption function corresponding to $\text{E}_k$ that maps ciphertext $c$ to the corresponding plaintext $m$.
 Then, F is defined by the homomorphism of surjective $\text{D}_k$:

-which can be converted into the explicit composition over ciphertexts:
+which converts into the explicit composition over ciphertexts:

 where H is an arbitrary function generating the randomness value $r$ from the input ciphertexts.
-This expression establishes a functional requirement for F; though F does not decrypt nor re-encrypt the data.
+This expression establishes a functional requirement for F, which does not decrypt nor re-encrypt the data.

-Fig. \ref{fig:he} depicts an example of a homomorphic addition operation.
-Plaintexts $2$ and $5$ are encrypted with a public key, generating their respective ciphertexts.
-These ciphertexts are inputs to a function that operates directly on encrypted data and produces an encrypted output, which, when decrypted with the secret key, results in a plaintext equivalent to the addition of the input plaintexts.